 See the trail route:

-We continue our journey across a new bridge that brings us to the northern bank of The Gambia.
-Here we will stop at the village of Wassu, where we will see the Gambian Stonehenge, 11 megalithic circular stone structures.
+Next, will stop at the village of Wassu, where we will see the Gambian Stonehenge, 11 megalithic circular stone structures.
 The city became a national monument in 1995, and in 2006 it was added to the UNESCO list of natural and cultural heritage.

 Villagers from the Fula tribe will invite us to learn about their way of life.
 They will show us how they prepare their most popular breakfast, rice and peanut pudding.
-We will visit the head of the village, the woodcarver, and the local garden where you can try out your skills in agricultural work.
+We will visit the head of the village, the woodcarver, and the local garden, where you can try out your skills in agricultural work.
 Before leaving, we will taste delicious porridge served in traditional dishes.

-After breakfast, we head back and stop at the Ndemban village, a Jola village on the river's south bank, no more than 45 minutes drive from Brikama.
+After a brief village visit, we will head back and stop for a delicious traditional home-cooked lunch at Ndemban, a Jola village on the river's south bank.

-After a delicious traditional home-cooked lunch, we greet the alkalo.
-We take a tour through the women's gardens and head to the river, where we will see the process of cleaning and preparing oysters for selling at the market and learn about the process of salt production by a traditional method.
+We take a stroll to the river, where we will see the process of cleaning and preparing oysters for sale at the market.

 We return home in the evening hours.